 Regional renewable power play in East Africa

-In addition, The Ruzizi River outflow cascade has potential to add 576 MW hydro power.
-The gas resource may earn $60 billion in lifetime revenues before gas begins to deplete.
-But adding the hydro potential can expand the output to almost 1200 MW.
-The hydro potential continues beyond the 50 years.
-Total power revenues can reach $100 – 120 Billion over these 50 years, depending on tariffs we expect to be nearly 50% lower than before.
+But adding its hydro potential can expand the output to almost 1200 MW.
+The hydro output potential continues indefinitely.
+Power revenues can reach $100 – 120 Billion over these 50 years, depending on tariffs.
+We expect feed-in tariffs to be 50% lower than before, when replacing diesel-fired temporary power.

-But it’s important to note Hydragas’s higher potential.
-Its design can produce more power from the lake than any other operator.
-It has better methane recovery, based on smart process innovation.
+But Hydragas’s potential is higher than competitors.
+Our design produces more power than any other operator.
+Its smart process innovation has better methane recovery.
 The efficiencies of extraction are key.
-Efficiency enables the company to reduce the cost of power.
+So efficiency enables the company to reduce the cost of power.
 It places it among the lowest in the region.
-Hydragas can sell power to the grid at under half Rwanda’s retail price.
+However, Hydragas can sell power to the grid at under half Rwanda’s retail price, with good returns.

 The East African Power Pool (EAPP) grid can connect Rwanda to a large regional market.
-The region suffers with chronic supply shortages of power.
+The region suffers with chronic supply shortages of power and weak interconnection capacity.
 The shortfall of permanent power supply often exceeds 2000 MW.
 The region’s power balance is a problem.
 Unreliable inter-country grid access exacerbates it.
 Correction requires completion of missing segments of the proposed EAPP ring-grid.
 The grid requires new links.
 Dashed lines in the map above show planned additions.

 Expanding the EAPP grid to connect & distribute

-EAPP is planning for these grid expansions.
+EAPP hzs completed high-level planning for these grid expansions.
 The plan comprises numerous HV (>220 kV) inter-connector projects.
 One of these projects connects 2000 MW of hydro-power from Ethiopia.
 But this grid expansion plan requires coordination with the build-out of generation capacity.
 Ethiopia is leading the eastern additions of supply.
-But balancing the grid requires a strong western supply source too.
+But balancing the grid east-west requires a strong western supply source too.

 Lake Kivu’s combined methane gas and the lake’s outflow hydro may achieve that need.
 Kivu gas-to-power with the Ruzizi River cascade can supply about 1400 MW.
 Together, these projects can anchor the western end of the grid.
 Balancing the grid east-to-west reduces line losses by as much as 30%.